- As low as $197/Night

 - Approximately 500 square feet

 ** Please be aware this is a 500 square foot condo.
-It has 3 beds which accepts for it to sleep 6 people, however, please keep in mind that it is not a huge space.
+It has 3 beds which accepts for it to sleep 6 people, however, please keep in mind that it is not a sizable space.
 We are happy to have 6 people stay but we do not want this to be a negative for people when they come, or something they are not aware of.
 Thank you! **

 Welcome to unit #312 South Tower at Sea Watch Resort.
-This handsomely appointed, direct oceanfront condo has striking beachfront vistas.
+This elegantly appointed, direct oceanfront condo has gorgeous beachfront vistas.
 Located at the Sea Watch Resort which is a gated complex in the Arcadian Section of Myrtle Beach (near Kingston Plantation & Restaurant Row)!
 This unit is ideal for a family vacation or a winter hideaway.
 With ONSITE: parking garage, restaurant, market, 2 indoor pools, 6 outdoor pools, lazy rivers, tiki bar and more, you really don’t ever need to leave!
 This true one bedroom and bath has been refreshed and is sure to provide a comfortable and calming stay during your visit to the Grandiose Strand.
 There is a sleeper couch in the living room for additional privacy for your kids or guests.
 This ideally located complex is located near Restaurant Row in Myrtle Beach.
 You are only a 1 min. drive to Tanger Shopping Outlets, 5 min. drive to Barefoot Landing stores and eateries and only 10 Minute drive to Broadway at the Beach.
 Simple access from this resort to Hwy 17 Kings Hwy, Hwy 22 and Hwy 31.
 Please feel complimentary to e-mail us with your questions regarding the property or the resort.
 Thank you for considering our unit #312 at the Sea Watch Resort and we look forward to welcoming you for many years to come!

 About the Area